-Depending on your favored concentrate brand, you might find a happy median when it comes to mixing with different flavor types, a sweet desert may require a smaller percentage in general, while a tart fruit may require a higher percentage, especially in your sweet VG.
+Depending on your favoured concentrate brand, you might find a happy median when it comes to mixing with different flavour types, a sweet desert may require a smaller percentage in general, while a tart fruit may require a higher percentage, especially in your sweet VG.

 So where do you start?